shubataf2489/sep11-freedom-project/blog/entry03.md

 ##### 03/12/24

 My current stage in the Engineering Design Process (EDP) is understanding and making a game plan for my game.
 A little recap of what my project is: a game that uses A-Frame.
 My partner and I aim to create a stress-relieving shooting game.
 We plan on making a 3D simulation of our game with stages featuring unique backgrounds.
 To learn my tool, I had to understand how A-Frame works and the components A-Frame uses.
 To get a better understanding of my tool (A-Frame), I read documentations made by the developer.
 I learned many interesting things, such as:
+Although it is hard to find more resources that can teach me about how to use A-frame to make a shooting score or how to shoot.
+I plan on asking other people on the Aframe slack if they know/have ever made a game that keeps score through Aframe.
+If that doesn't work out as plan I will try to google for more resource.

 * A-Frame is a JavaScript framework.